-This credit risk category is associated with dealing room products such as options, swaps, and securities financing transactions.
-Where there is a mutual exchange of value, the amount of outstanding is generally based on the replacement value (mark-to-market) plus potential future volatility concept, using an historical seven-year time horizon and a 99% confidence level.
+This credit risk category is associated with dealing room products, such as options, swaps, and securities financing transactions.
+Where there is a mutual exchange of value, the outstanding amount is generally based on the replacement value (mark-to-market) plus potential future volatility concept, using an historical seven-year time horizon and a 99% confidence level.

 A placement in which newly issued shares or debentures come into possession of a limited group of subscribers who are prepared to buy the new securities.